Sustainability

 The same applies to metal packaging, which has the highest recycling rate in Germany.

 Commercially used plastic packaging is returned to the recycling cycle (keyword: Packaging Act).
-In addition, many of our suppliers already offer packaging made from reclaimed or recycled materials as well as "ocean plastic".
+In addition, many of our suppliers already offer packaging made from reclaimed or recycled materials as well as ‘ocean plastic’.
+Plastics are now more than 95% recyclable, in contrast to the new paper composites, which are less than 90% recyclable and therefore increase the amount of waste by a good ⅓!
+(Dr Karras, materials scientist, expert in eco-design).

-We supplement well-known "everyday items" such as 100% recyclable WECK preserving jars (with a recycled glass content of 40%) with stainless steel handles, for example, to turn them into sustainable cups and cocktail glasses, or by adding FSC-certified wooden lids to turn the jars into attractive storage containers for use at home or for "unpackaged shopping".
+We supplement well-known ‘everyday items’ such as 100% recyclable WECK preserving jars (with a recycled glass content of 40%) with stainless steel handles, for example, to turn them into sustainable cups and cocktail glasses, or by adding wooden lids to turn the jars into attractive storage containers for use at home or for ‘unpackaged shopping’.
 This is also an active contribution to reducing disposable items and putting sustainable awareness into practice with concrete products.

 Examples for already implemented internal optimisations

-• Waste reduction through second/third use of delivered packaging material, e.g. for load securing, as filling material etc.
+• Waste reduction through secondary/third party use of supplied packaging material, e.g. to secure loads, as filling material, etc.

-• Use of off-peak electricity to charge electric industrial trucks
+• Use of night-time electricity to charge electric industrial trucks

-• Changeover from multilayer material to unmixed goods (e.g. wrapping foil)
+• Switching from multilayer material to composite-free goods (e.g. wrapping film)

-• Ink cartridges etc. as exchange/returned goods (cyclical system)
+• Printer cartridges etc. as exchange/return goods (recycling system)

 Good recycling quota for metal packaging

-In addition, the raw material (tinplate = tinned sheet steel) is sustainable and often recyclable.
-Most metal packaging can be recycled.
-A so-called secondary raw material becomes something new made of metal again - without any loss of quality, i.e. without downcycling.
+The raw material (tinplate = tinned sheet steel) of metal packaging is sustainable and often recyclable.
+Most metal packaging can be recycled as a secondary raw material to make something new out of metal - without any loss of quality, i.e. without downcycling.
 Metal packaging has the highest recycling rates of all packaging materials.
-In Germany, 92% of packaging steel is recycled (Gesellschaft für Verpackungsmarktforschung mbH) and in Europe 85.5% (APEA Press release 8th June 2022).
+Packaging steel is recycled up to 85.5% in Europe (APEA Press release 8th June 2022).

 Sustainable glass